 It’s important to note that the name also has political overtones in Ireland and not good ones.
 The Black and Tans were English paramilitary soldiers who were accused of some of the worst atrocities against the Irish during the Irish War of Independence in the early 1920s; their nickname came from their uniforms, a combination of black and khaki.
-If you absolutely must satisfy a craving for this drink while in Ireland, requesting a Half & Half at the pub should get you the same drink without offending your bartender or fellow patrons.
+If you absolutely must satisfy a craving for this drink while in Ireland, requesting a Half & Half at the pub should get you the same drink (or possibly a Harp lager and Guinness, similarly layered) without offending your bartender or fellow patrons.

 8 ounces pale ale (such as Bass)

 8 ounces stout beer (such as Guinness)